NativeFutbol/NativeFutbol/README.md

 #### Players

-Players of a team's season are displayed with twenty players on each page and can be filtered by the season's top performers.
+Players of a team's season are shown by twenty players on a page and can be filtered by the season's top performers.
 Demographics of a player can be viewed along with the player's performance over the years based on their position.
 Example statistics include minutes, rating, passes, goals and fouls.

 <div align="center">
 <img src="https://media2.giphy.com/media/MQqdnpT9f2iof8PUyv/giphy.gif?cid=790b76116faf02e966c4bff9c1eb16892a9cb180d6ec1ec6&rid=giphy.gif&ct=g" width="250"/>&nbsp;&nbsp;&nbsp;